-A good rule of thumb to follow for any tarantula enclosure is making sure that the width of their enclosure is at least three times your spider’s leg span.
+A good rule of thumb to follow for any tarantula enclosure is to make sure that the enclosure’s width is at least three times your spider’s leg span.

-You might want to look for a tank of about 12 by 10 inches in size at the very least.
-The bigger the better and it’s important to note that the width and length of the tank are more important than that the height for these terrestrial spiders.
+You might want to look for a tank of about 12 by 10 inches in size, at the very least.
+The bigger, the better, and it’s important to note that the width and length of the tank are more important than the height for these terrestrial spiders.

 You might also want to get something that has an escape-proof lid since tarantulas are quite the escape artists.

-While they are opportunistic burrowers, they may dig if they are giving the appropriate amount of substrate in their enclosure.
-The minimum recommendation is definitely 4 inches at the very least.
+While they are opportunistic burrowers, they may dig if given the appropriate amount of substrate in their enclosure.
+The minimum recommendation is 4 inches at the very least.

-The best choices for a Brazilian Black are chemical-free potting soil or coco fiber.
-Again, make sure to give them 4 inches of burrowing space and that you are keeping their environment similar to that of their natural habitat.
+The best choices for a Brazilian Black tarantula are chemical-free potting soil or ground coco fiber.
+But, again, make sure to give them 4 inches of burrowing space and that you are keeping their environment similar to that of their natural habitat.

-Brazilian Black Tarantulas come from a climate that can fluctuate between temperatures of 65 to 85 degrees, meaning they will be most comfortable around these numbers.
+Brazilian Black tarantulas come from a climate that can fluctuate between 65 to 85 degrees, meaning they will be most comfortable around these numbers.

 This can give your spider a gradient of temperatures in their tank to choose from.
 Having both a warm side and cool side of the tank can allow your tarantula the choice of regulating their temperatures at the side they want to retreat to.